 Maisie walked up to Tyson and landed a gentle kiss on him.
 It quickly turned into a kissing war, as they flailed about the aisle.
 They were unscrupulous exhibitionists, flaunting their romance in everyone’s faces.
 I haven’t gone a day without blushing out of embarrassment and it was sometimes difficult to peel them off each other.

 “Hey, get a room!
 There are children here,” I said.

 Maisie threw him a dirty glance but then her eyes turned mischievous.
 “Why don’t you track down that sexy guy and invite him to the party?”

-Before I could get my two cents in, Riley budded in.
+Before I could get my two cents in, Riley chimed in.
 “Hell no!
 That asshole wasn’t invited.
 He’s not even from our town.”

-Tyson scowled at her and said, “Should I be concerned here?”
+Tyson scowled at her and said, “Should I be worried?”

 She turned to him.
 “Oh no, boo.
 He might be sexy as hell, but I only want you.”
 She wrapped her arms around Tyson and started kissing him again.

 Riley walked over to them carrying four bottles of tequila and placed them in the trolley.